 Call for Papers

-Nonhuman animals pervade the Bible.
+Other-than-human beings pervade the Bible.
 Despite this, they have often been overlooked in biblical scholarship, written off as background or as symbols for human concerns.
 This conference offers a corrective to this oversight.

-We welcome proposals for papers of maximum 15 minutes about nonhuman animals in the Bible and the Bible’s reception.
+(1) We welcome proposals for papers of maximum 15 minutes about nonhuman animals in the Bible and the Bible’s reception.
 Topics may include, but are not limited to:

 • The relationships and distinctions between humans, nonhuman animals and G/god(s);